microsoft/responsible-ai-toolbox-genbit/README.md

 GenBit helps determine if gender is uniformly distributed across data by measuring the strength of association between a pre-defined list of gender definition words and other words in the corpus via co-occurrence statistics.
 The key metric it produces (the genbit_score) gives an estimate of the strength of association, on average, of any word in the corpus with a male, female, non-binary, transgender (trans), and cisgender (cis) gender definition words.
 The metrics that it provides can be used to identify gender bias in a data set to enable the production and use of more balanced datasets for training, tuning and evaluating machine learning models.
 It can also be used as a standalone corpus analysis tool.

 GenBit supports 5 languages: English, German, Spanish, French, Italian and Russian.
-For English it provides metrics for both binary, non-binary, transgender, and cisgender bias; for the remaining four languages non-binary gender bias is currently not supported.
+For English it provides metrics for both binary, non-binary, transgender, and cisgender bias; for the remaining four languages we currently only support binary gender bias.
 To deal with the challenges of grammatical gender in non-English languages, it leverages [stanza lemmatizers](https://stanfordnlp.github.io/stanza/lemma.html).
 It also uses the NLTK tokenization libraries.
 The full list of requirements are listed in [requirements.txt](requirements.txt)

 ## Contents
 - [Install GenBit](#installation)